 The small French Press coffee makers are a perfect start in the morning, and equally suited when I have friends pop by for a quick coffee break in the afternoon.
 With the small press, your coffee is hot, fresh, you use less grounds and the small French press makers take up less space.

 Another thing is that I sit for long periods of time at my computer, which is a no-no. Since I love coffee, this will force me to get up and take a break for 15 minutes to prepare another small plunger pot of coffee.

-The different styles of small French Press coffee makers?
+The different types of French Press coffee makers?